hyperagon/hyperagon.github.io/content/posts/openmw_modding/index.md

 Then edit his/her dialog.
 ![Edit Dialog](6.png)

-In the scripts you can use console commands: `player->addItem "p_elixir" 1` to get the item and `"Fam"->resurrect()` to make the NPC immortal.
+In the scripts you can use console commands.
 ![Commands](7.png)

-If you're wondering what commands are available check [this list](https://wiki.openmw.org/index.php?title=Scripting_%28status%29) and [this tutorial](https://en.uesp.net/wiki/Morrowind_Mod:Scripting_for_Dummies) to get you started.
+If you're wondering what commands are available you can see [this list](https://wiki.openmw.org/index.php?title=Scripting_%28status%29) and learn more from [this tutorial](https://en.uesp.net/wiki/Morrowind_Mod:Scripting_for_Dummies).